torenj/Logger/readme.txt

 During development it is needed to give access to ContextLogger under accessibility

-To postprocess the images the python scripts needs to be run sh postProcessing.sh
+postProcessing.sh runs the python scripts needed to post process the recorded sequence of images

 dot.py is handling all the mouse clicks generateImageDiffs.py is generating the bounding boxes around changes between start and end of character sequences

-To do this OpenCV is used via an Anaconda virtual environment which is activated in the following way: source activate logger

 Installation

 Install Anaconda from
 https://www.anaconda.com/distribution/#download-section

-conda create -n logger python=3 conda activate logger
+To do this OpenCV is used via an Anaconda virtual environment which is created/activated in the following way: conda create -n logger python=3 conda activate logger